stephengold/Acorus/README.md

 This is an example of a minimal `ActionApplication`: one without a `FlyByCamera` or a `StatsAppState`.

-There is a single `InputMode`, which binds 4 hotkeys to 4 different actions.
-The bindings emulate the behavior of a `SimpleApplication`.

 A help node is displayed.
 It indicates which hotkey is bound to each action.

+There is a single `InputMode`, which binds 4 hotkeys to 4 different actions.
+The bindings emulate the behavior of a `SimpleApplication`:
++ the Esc hotkey, to exit the application
++ 2 hotkeys (C and M on "US" QWERTY keyboards), to print the camera position and memory statistics to the console, and
++ a hotkey (PrtSc or ScrLk or SysRq) to capture a screenshot to a file.

+NOTE: If `ActionApplication` doesn't find a `ScreenshotAppState` during startup, it attaches one.

 ### TestHotkeys